How Michelle Helps Clients

 University of Pittsburgh School of Law, J.D., 2002, magna cum laude

-Middle Atlantic Regional Council of the National Association of Housing and Redevelopment Officials (MARC NAHRO), Housing Committee (October 2017 to present)
+Middle Atlantic Regional Council of the National Association of Housing and Redevelopment Officials (MARC NAHRO), Housing Committee (October 2017-2019)

-NAHRO/NeighborWorks Community Revitalization and Development Professional (CCRDP) Examination Board (October 2016 to present)
+NAHRO/NeighborWorks Community Revitalization and Development Professional (CCRDP) Examination Board (October 2016 to 2017)

-Women in Housing and Finance of Pennsylvania, Member, Steering Committee (January 2017 to present)
+Women in Housing and Finance of Pennsylvania, Member, Steering Committee (January 2017 to present); Member, Communications Committee (January 2017 to present); Co-Chair, Communications Committee (January 2019-2020)

 Housing Alliance of Pennsylvania